-Whitaker, a Democrat, was the representative for Kentucky's 2nd congressional district from 1948 to 1951.
+Whitaker was the representative for Kentucky’s 2nd congressional district and was a Democrat.
+He served from 1948 to 1951.

 From Apr 1948 to Oct 1951, Whitaker missed 80 of 434 roll call votes, which is 18.4%.
 This is much worse than the median of 3.1% among the lifetime records of representatives serving in Oct 1951.
 The chart below reports missed votes over time.